vasilakisfil/Introspected-REST/README.md

 which could be different for each MicroType.
-In that way, Introspected REST could possibly be more performant than regular REST because the client might have to actually request metadata very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivelent responses (which would also hold all the necessary metadata), **it should lead to better performance in the long run**.
+In that way, Introspected REST could possibly be more performant than regular REST because the client might have to actually request metadata very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivalent responses (which would also hold all the necessary metadata), **it should lead to better performance in the long run**.
 We should also note that Introspected REST is not ideal for all API designs and there could be cases that REST becomes a better choice than Introspected REST.